parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 We'll use metis for this example, but either would work.

-Start metis by running 'metis_daemon --capacity 0', then the `simpleFileTransferTutorial_Server` (to serve files) and then the `simpleFileTransferTutorial_Client` to access the server.
-It is recommended that you run the `metis_daemon`, `simpleFileTransferTutorial_Server` and `simpleFileTransferTutorial_Client` in different windows.
+Start by running 'metis_daemon --capacity 0', then the `ccnxSimpleFileTransfer_Server` (to serve files) and then the `ccnxSimpleFileTransfer_Client` to access the server.
+It is recommended that you run the `metis_daemon`, `ccnxSimpleFileTransfer_Server` and `ccnxSimpleFileTransfer_Client` in different windows.

 It is also recommended you run metis_daemon with the '--capacity 0' option to disable the cache on the forwarder.
-This makes experimenting more predictable, as all Interests will make it through to the simpleFileTransferTutorial_Server.
+This makes experimenting more predictable, as all Interests will make it through to the ccnxSimpleFileTransfer_Server.

 Compiling the tutorial:

-1. Go into the tutorial directory created when you cloned or unpacked the tutorial:
-   `$ cd ccnx-tutorial-<version>`

-2. Set the CCNX_HOME environment variable to the location of your Distillery build.
+1. Set the CCNX_HOME environment variable to the location of your Distillery build.
 In zsh, for example, it might look like this:
 `export CCNX_HOME=/path/to/CCNx_Distillery/usr`

-3. Compile the tutorial.
-`$ make`

-    If 'make' has trouble finding libraries, such as libevent, you can also export LIBEVENT_HOME, like so:

-    * `export LIBEVENT_HOME=<value of DISTILLERY_EXTERN_DIR from 'make info' in your Distillery directory>`

-    * e.g.  `export LIBEVENT_HOME=/usr/local/ccnx/dependencies/build`
+2. If you ran 'make all' when you built the CCNx_Distillery distribution, you should already have the binaries in your $CCNX_HOME/bin directory.

+   If they are not there, you can run 'make ccnxSimpleFileTransfer' from the CCNx_Distillery directory.

-4. At this point, the compiled binaries for `simpleFileTransferTutorial_Client` and the `simpleFileTransferTutorial_Server` should be built.
+3. At this point, the compiled binaries for `ccnxSimpleFileTransfer_Client` and the `ccnxSimpleFileTransfer_Server` should be built and exist in $CCNX_HOME/bin

-5. Optionally install the tutorial binaries to the specified prefix in the configure step (eg `$HOME/ccnx`).
-You will then be able to find the binaries in the bin directory (eg `$HOME/ccnx/bin`)
-`make install`
+4. Start a forwarder.
+Do ONE of the following:

-6. Start the CCNx forwarder, `metis_daemon`:
+   4a.
+Start the CCNx forwarder, `metis_daemon`:
-`$HOME/ccnx/bin/metis_daemon --capacity 0&`
+       `$CCNX_HOME/bin/metis_daemon --capacity 0 &`

+   4b.
+Start the CCNx forwarder, `athena`:
+       `$CCNX_HOME/bin/athena -s 0 &`

-7. Running the simpleFileTransferTutorial_Server and simpleFileTransferTutorial_Client:
+5. Running the ccnxSimpleFileTransfer_Server and ccnxSimpleFileTransfer_Client:
-  Start the simpleFileTransferTutorial_Server, giving it a directory path as an argument.
+  Start the ccnxSimpleFileTransfer_Server, giving it a directory path as an argument.
-  `$HOME/ccnx/bin/simpleFileTransferTutorial_Server /path/to/a/directory/with/files/to/serve`
+  `$HOME/ccnx/bin/ccnxSimpleFileTransfer_Server /path/to/a/directory/with/files/to/serve`

-8. In another window, run the simpleFileTransferTutorial_Client to retrieve the list of files available from the simpleFileTransferTutorial_Server.
-Do not run the simpleFileTransferTutorial_Client from the same directory you are serving files from.
+6. In another window, run the ccnxSimpleFileTransfer_Client to retrieve the list of files available from the ccnxSimpleFileTransfer_Server.
+Do not run the ccnxSimpleFileTransfer_Client from the same directory you are serving files from.
-  `$HOME/ccnx/bin/simpleFileTransferTutorial_Client list ` Will return a list of files from the simpleFileTransferTutorial_Server
+  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Client list ` Will return a list of files from the ccnxSimpleFileTransfer_Server
-  Or, use the simpleFileTransferTutorial_Client to fetch a file from the simpleFileTransferTutorial_Server.
+  Or, use the ccnxSimpleFileTransfer_Client to fetch a file from the ccnxSimpleFileTransfer_Server.
-  `$HOME/ccnx/bin/simpleFileTransferTutorial_Client fetch <filename>`
+  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Client fetch <filename>`
   Will fetch the specified file

 ## Notes: ##

-- The `simpleFileTransferTutorial_Client` and `simpleFileTransferTutorial_Server` automatically create keystore files in their working directory.
+- The `ccnxSimpleFileTransfer_Client` and `ccnxSimpleFileTransfer_Server` automatically create keystore files in their working directory.

-- If you run `simpleFileTransferTutorial_Client` on the same directory that the `simpleFileTransferTutorial_Server` is serving files from you will run into problems when you try to fetch a file.
+- If you run `ccnxSimpleFileTransfer_Client` on the same directory that the `ccnxSimpleFileTransfer_Server` is serving files from you will run into problems when you try to fetch a file as it will overwrite what it is fetching.

-- `simpleFileTransferTutorial_Client` and simpleFileTransferTutorial_Server require `metis_daemon` to be running.

-- The makefiles automatically set an LD_RUN_PATH variable so that you don't have to set it.
-They use the paths found by the configure script as default vaules.
-If a different value is found in the environment then that will be used.
-If you have no idea what this is about you can ignore this.
+- You can experiment with different chunk sizes by changing the value of `ccnxSimpleFileTransferCommon_ChunkSize`, which is defined in `ccnxSimpleFileTransfer_Common.c`.

 If you have any problems with the system, please discuss them on the developer mailing list:  `ccnx@ccnx.org`.
 If the problem is not resolved via mailing list